 Debugging is the process of finding and fixing errors in your code.
 This is an essential

 skill for any developer.
-You will learn how to use the browser's DevTools to debug your JavaScript
+In this activity, you will learn how to use the browser's DevTools to debug your

 code.